ytyulkinaxway/axway-open-docs/content/en/docs/apim_relnotes/20220530_apimgr_relnotes.md

 The following new features and enhancements are available in this update.

-### Manage timeouts on Connection/ConnectToUrl filters
+### Manage timeouts on Connection and ConnectToUrl filters

-Timeout settings can now be set on the Connection or ConnectToUrl filters.
+Timeout settings can now be set on the Connection and ConnectToUrl filters.
 This change will allow for specific calls to timeout at different times based on your use-case.
 For more information, please see [Connect to URL filter](/docs/apim_policydev/apigw_polref/routing_common/#connect-to-url-filter)

 ### Querystring passthrough